 MAC or monitored anesthesia care is used for gastrointestinal procedures such as colonoscopy.
 Patients are given a sedative so they are insensitive to pain but are not as deeply asleep as during general anesthesia.

-Before your Surgery
+Before Your Surgery or Procedure

 Before receiving anesthesia you will be asked about your medical and personal history.
 It is important to answer these questions honestly.